ctokoli/JavaScript-Group-Capstone-Project/README.md

 # 📖 [Javascript-Capstone-Group-Project] <a name="about-project"></a>

 **[Javascript-Capstone-Group-Project]** is a project that aims to implement the full features of javascript in a single project.
 We created this project using some JavaScript features like webpack, ES6 features, and Jest testing framework.
-We consume tvmaze and other APIs using JavaScript async and await and some styling.
+We consume tvmaze and other APIs using JavaScript async and await and UI styling.

 <br>